citronneur/detours.net/README.md

 ## Generate a plugin

-Imagine you want to use *notepad.exe* to see PE header into *notepad.exe*, you have to use *detours.net*.
+Imagine you want to use *notepad.exe* to see particular binary file into *notepad.exe*, or if you want to analyse so dropping file from malware, you have to use *detours.net* to generate a *plugin*.

 First step is to generate a plugin.
 Plugin is simple a .net DLL link with *detoursnet.dll* assembly.

 Then you have to tell *detours.net* how and from which API you want to hook.
 You just have to declare a delegate which match your target function signature, and declare your associate hook like this :